Wide Binding Cane Weaving

 staple-wide-binding-cane

-Overlap and staple warp strands of wide binding cane
+Overlap and staple warp strands of wide-binding cane

-Just overlap the two strands while doing the warp or setting the foundation strands for about 6-8″ and then using an office stapler, staple three times down the length of the overlapped strands.
-Be sure that the points of the staples go into the center pocket weaving and curve them over so you don’t get poked or stuck by the ends.
+Be sure that the points of the staples go into the center pocket weaving and curve them over using your pliers so you don’t get poked or stuck by the ends.

 wide-binding-cane-staple